shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Plumed Persia"></a>PLUMED PERSIA, No cheek, no obloquy Quill's part, Mr. Bruce Catton's, Mr. Douglas Southall Freeman's, Mr. Robert Penn Warren's, Mr. Clifford Dowdey's...
 Mr. Lincoln's!
 Firstly: Willougby Run/Appomatox: Thermopylae/Salamis.
-Secondly: The F. F. V.'s strutted The Valalier, as sure as John Brown harboured rabies.
-Quill wrenches a thumble-full of related passages from Mr Robert Penn Warren's astute, terse Mediataions, THE LEGACY OF THE CIVIL WAR.
+Secondly: The F. F. V.'s strutted The Calalier, as sure as John Brown harboured rabies.
+Quill wrenches a thimble-full of related passages from Mr. Robert Penn Warren's astute, terse Meditations, THE LEGACY OF THE CIVIL WAR.
 (By bloodlines and early surround, his proclivities must be southern.)

 <a name=""></a>